PaulineGayrin/Fatbox/README.md

 ## Welcome on Fatbox v2.0, the Fault analysis toolbox

-Fatbox, the fault analysis toolbox is an open-source Python library that integrates semi-automated fault extraction with automated geometric and kinematic analysis of fault networks.
-Fatbox gathers about 150 Python functions to map and analyze faults from various datasets, typically topography and strain data.
-The library is versatile, documented and can be adapt the specific needs of you project.
+Fatbox the fault analysis toolbox is an open-source Python toolbox.
+It integrates semi-automated fault extraction with automated geometric and kinematic analysis of fault networks.
+The library includes about 150 Python functions for mapping and analyzing faults from various datasets, such as topography and strain data.
+Fatbox is versatile, well-documented, and can be adapted to the specific needs of your project.

-The tutorials show the application of Fatbox to 3 cases:
+The tutorials demonstrate the application of Fatbox through three practical cases:
-- The DEM tutorials show the semi automated mapping and the structural analysis on a little area of the East African Rift.
-A second tutorial explain how to import a mapping made by hand, extract as network and analyse the faults automatically with the same functions.
+- DEM Tutorials: The first tuto shows the semi-automated mapping and structural analysis of a small area in the East African Rift.
+A second tutorial explains how to import a manually created map, extract a fault network, and automatically analyze the faults using the same functions.
-- The numerical model tutorials use a basic rift forward model, provided by D. Neuharth.
-Using the strain data, we show how to map, analyse and track active faults through time, during the rift extension modeled.
+- Numerical Model Tutorials: Using a basic rift forward model provided by Dr. D. Neuharth, these tutorials illustrate how to map, analyze, and track active faults over time during modeled rift extension, using strain data.
-- In the analogue models tuto, we explain step by step how to map and analyse the faults from elevation and PIV data.
-This part show also the fault tracking as the model evolve.
+- Analogue Model Tutorials: These provide a step-by-step guide on how to map and analyze faults from elevation and PIV data.
+This section also covers fault tracking as the model evolves.

-The tutorials are available as .ipynb to get started.
+The tutorials are available as Jupyter notebooks (.ipynb) to help you get started.

-Contributions are welcome using Pull request.
-To ask questions or give feedback send an Issue so everyone can learn from your experience.
+Contributions are welcome via Pull Requests.
+To ask questions or provide feedback, please open an Issue so everyone can benefit from your experience.

-I wish you a lot of fun and good science!
+Have fun and enjoy your scientific discoveries!

 Fatbox is a project initiated by Pauline Gayrin and Dr. Thilo Wrona under the supervision of Prof. Dr. Sascha Brune.
 Contact: Pauline Gayrin  -> gayrin@gfz.de